Gold Coast Regional Botanic Gardens – Rosser Park

 Sensory Garden

 The Sensory Garden, supported by Gold Coast Rotary (District 9640), provides a unique experience for all visitors.
-It is specifically designed for disabled visitors to interact with nature in a safe environment.
+It is specifically designed so all visitors can interact with nature in a safe environment.
 Using a range of plants that stimulate the five senses, the gardens are raised to allow ease of access for all.

 The Story of our Country garden